 There are two technologies widely used by smoke alarms:

-The other technology used in smoke detectors is called photoelectric, and these types of alarms do indeed detect smoke.
-They are considered to be more efficient because they can "see" the smoke, and go off sometimes an hour earlier than ionized smoke alarms.
-However, they are still prone to malfunction due to manufacturing defects, incorrect install, or improper maintenance and they still cause countless casualties each year.
+- Photoelectric: The other technology used in smoke detectors is called photoelectric, and these types of alarms do indeed detect smoke.
+They are considered to be more efficient because they can "see" the smoke and sometimes go off an hour earlier than ionized smoke alarms.
+However, they are still prone to malfunction due to manufacturing defects, incorrect install, or improper maintenance, and they still cause countless casualties each year.

 How to Establish Liability

-Injuries caused by fire are usually complicated in nature and establishing liability is a lengthy and challenging process but, we have many years of experience in dealing with cases like these, and we can walk you through it step by step, and make sure those responsible are held accountable.
+Injuries caused by fire are usually complicated in nature.
+Establishing liability is a lengthy and challenging process, but we have many years of experience in dealing with cases like these.
+We can walk you through it step by step, and make sure those responsible are held accountable.
 Usually, the following parties can be held liable in the event of a fire-related injury:

 - The landlord or other types of property owners